 Mayor and City Council

-Galesburg celebrates its 175th anniversary in 2012 -- 150 years of quality life.
+Galesburg celebrated its 175th anniversary in 2012 -- 150 years of quality life.
 A unique town because it was a planned city whose definite purpose was the fostering of religious education.
 The main reason for its existence was Knox College.

 Two square miles were originally purchased at $1.25 per acre, by an Eastern group.
 One square mile was set aside for the Village of Galesburg, the rest of the land was used for cultivation.
 Streets were laid out and named for early members of the plan: West, Waters, Simmons, Kellogg, Tompkins, and Ferris.